PaddlePaddle/Paddle/doc/ui/data_provider/pydataprovider2.rst

 .. literalinclude:: ../../../doc_cn/ui/data_provider/mnist_train.txt

-Each line of the data contains two parts, separated by ';'.
+Each line of the data contains two parts, separated by :code:`;`.
 The first part is label of an image.
 The second part contains 28x28 pixel float values.

 Just write path of the above data into train.list.
 It looks like this: